Garegin Apresov: Arrest and death

 G. A. Apresov was rehabilitated in 1956.

+Most of the NKVD officers who participated in the investigation and repressions against Garegin Apresov themselves became victims of Stalin’s purges.

 Fate of Apresov’s circle

-In his autobiographies, Garegin Apresov mentioned prominent functionaries Akmal Ikramov, Fayzulla Khodjaev, Levon Mirzoyan, and Mir Jafar Bagirov as individuals who could confirm his reliability as a party worker and member.
-All of these individuals were also shot during the repressions.
+In his autobiographies, Garegin Apresov mentioned prominent functionaries Akmal Ikramov, Fayzulla Khodjaev, Levon Mirzoyan, and Mir Jafar Baghirov as individuals who could confirm his reliability as a party worker and member.
+All of these individuals, except Baghirov, were also shot during the repressions.
 Overall, most of the party leaders, commissars, and revolutionaris mentioned by Apresov in his autobiographies were arrested during the "Great Terror" of 1937–1938 on charges of counterrevolutionary activity, Trotskyism, and nationalism.
 Many were sentenced to death and posthumously rehabilitated only in the postwar years.
 Against this backdrop, only a few of the figures in his autobiographies escaped repression, continued their professional work, and died of natural causes.
 Their activities were likely technical or scientific, rather than political.